"You can get everything in life you want if you will just help enough other people get what they want."

-If you’re reading this you probably have some interest in affiliate marketing or marketing in general.
-I can appreciate that because I have the same interest and I have been involved with digital marketing since the mid-90s.
+Still, If you're reading this you probably have some interest in affiliate marketing or marketing in general.
+I can appreciate that because I have the same interest and I have been involved with affiliate and digital marketing since the mid-90s.

 It was considerably easier back then.
 Much less competition, a keyword on Adwords was usually around .05 per click and Google's guidelines for what was an acceptable website or business were considerably less stringent.